Summer in the garden at Standen

-Inspired by the Arts and Crafts Movement, Mrs Beale developed her hillside garden so that it looked like a natural part of the High Weald landscape.
-Having recently been restored as part of a five year project, the Garden is at its best ever.
-Key areas include the Quarry Garden, which is where the stone for the house came from and the rosery, which has a pond, circular rose beds and a new wooden trellis built by garden volunteers.
+Inspired by the Arts & Crafts Movement, Mrs Beale developed her hillside garden so that it looked like a natural part of the High Weald landscape.
+Having recently been restored as part of a five year project, the garden is at its best ever.
+Key areas include the Quarry Garden, which is where the stone for the house came from and the Rosery, which has a pond, circular rose beds and a new wooden trellis built by garden volunteers.

 Top terrace and Rock Top walk

 After the 1987 hurricane a number of unsuitable and invasive plants were put in, but the top terrace has recently been replanted with 500 Scots pine and silver birch trees, restoring Margaret Beale's original outlook which reflects the wider landscape of Ashdown Forest.
-A contemporary artwork, Bothy, by Will Shannon has been commissioned, to continue to interpret the Arts and Crafts legacy.
+A contemporary artwork, Bothy, by Will Shannon has been commissioned to continue to interpret the Arts & Crafts legacy.

 The Kitchen Garden

 Margaret Beale supplied her family and servants with a variety of fruit and vegetables from the kitchen garden.
-Recently extended, the kitchen garden now supplies the Barn Café with seasonal produce.
+Today the kitchen garden supplies Barn Café with seasonal produce.
 There is also a barrow near the car park where you might find some seasonal produce you can take home with you.